 Boost your business potential with the right KPIs

-Yes, we know that you know that KPI stands for Key Performance Indicator.
-You probably also know that they are various sorts of metrics that should tell you how your business is doing.
+The fact that you are reading this suggest that you probably know that KPI stands for Key Performance Indicator.
+You probably also know that metrics which could tell you how your business is doing are numerous.
 Bernard Marr, author of Big Data, defines KPIs as “ … a way of measuring how well we as individuals or how well entire companies or business units are performing.
 A KPI should help us understand how well a company, business unit or individual is performing compared to their strategic goals and objectives.”

 But metrics are numerous, complicated and could be about anything.
-How should you keep track of all that’s important then, without getting lost in all the data?
+How should you keep track of all that’s important, without getting lost in all the data?

 A metric is something you can measure.
 You can measure and track the time a user spends on a website or whether a particular page has a high “bounce rate” (which says that it’s often the last page a user visits).
 You can measure how much revenue the site makes.
 You can also measure how many times the letter A is used on the home page.
 All of these things are measurable; however, just because they are measurable, it doesn’t mean that those measures are informative.
 Before you decide to track something, you should probably first answer to “Which decisions do these metrics trigger?” and “What would we do differently if the numbers rose or dropped?”
 If you can’t identify the actions that would follow these changes – you probably don’t need the metrics in the first place (or at least not as much as you think).